datacommonsorg/docsite/custom_dc/custom_data.md

   - `variables`: This section is optional but recommended.
 You can use it to override names and associate additional properties with the statistical variables in the files, using the parameters described below.
 All parameters are optional.
     - `name`: A human-friendly readable name that will be shown throughout the UI.
     - `description`: A more detailed name that will be shown in the Statistical Variable Explorer.
-    - `searchDescriptions`" This is a comma-separated list of natural-language text descriptions of the variable; these descriptions will be used to generate embeddings for the NL query interface.
+    - `searchDescriptions`: This is a comma-separated list of natural-language text descriptions of the variable; these descriptions will be used to generate embeddings for the NL query interface.
     - `group`: This will display the variables as a group in the Statistical Variable Explorer, using the name you provide as heading.
 For example:

        ![group_screenshot](/assets/images/custom_dc/customdc_screenshot9.png){: width="800"}